 Here is an outline of the system we use:

-This system for me is the best out there for the following reasons:
+This system is the best out there, in my opinion, for the following reasons:

 - You keep your front end clean of commercial offers meaning you can get tons of links/shares etc.

 - You can target viral topics or high traffic keywords related to the problems the offer solves meaning there’s no traffic problem.

 - It can run 100% without PPC if that’s not your thing (many of those run purely on organic for us)

 - You’re building an email list meaning that you own the audience.
 This means that you can sell more things to them once they reach your main list, and the value of your media property is greatly increased and compounds over time.